First published at www.thelovesafetynet.com\ – Updated 4/3/2021

 Stop the Downward Spiral by Ending the Verbal Abuse

-Verbal abuse, on the other hand, usually sets in years before any sign of physical aggression.
-The nursery rhyme ending, “but words can never hurt me”, is a lie.
+Verbal abuse, on the other hand, usually sets in years before any form of physical aggression.
+The nursery rhyme ending, “but words can never hurt me”, is far from the truth.
 Words do hurt, especially when coming from the mouth of the person meant to love you more than anyone.

 Make a Commitment

-Ending the put downs and verbal abuse in my marriage was one of the toughest challenges I have ever faced.
-If this is a problem you are facing, check out the article series I am promoting today.
-A little knowledge is dangerous as they say and so it really is best if you read the verbal abuse articles while also working through the steps and exercises in our ebooks; Back from the Looking Glass (13 Steps to a Peaceful Home), The Love Safety Net Workbook (the 4 pillars of a happy and healthy home) and 10 Steps to Overcome Codependence.
+Ending the put-downs and verbal abuse in my marriage was one of the toughest challenges I have ever faced.
+If this is a problem you are experiencing, check out the article series I am promoting today.
+A little knowledge is dangerous, as they say, so it is best if you read the verbal abuse articles while also working through the steps and exercises in our ebooks; Back from the Looking Glass (13 Steps to a Peaceful Home), The Love Safety Net Workbook (the 4 pillars of a happy and healthy home) and 10 Steps to Overcome Codependence.

 To end here I want to offer a testimonial from a church worker who uses our material ‘in the field’ . . .